Pádraig Delargy

-Pádraig Delargy (born 1996) MLA is a Sinn Féin politician who is a Member of the Legislative Assembly from Foyle in Northern Ireland.
+Pádraig Delargy (born 1996) is an Irish Sinn Féin politician who has served as a Member of the Legislative Assembly for Foyle since 2021.

 Delargy became the MLA for Foyle following a selection convention held by Sinn Féin after his predecessor Karen Mullan was forced to step down following an internal review by the party.

 Prior to becoming an MLA, Delargy was a teacher based in Derry.
 He went to Queen’s University for his undergraduate and Ulster University for his Postgraduate Certificate in Education.